imarranz/imarranz/README.md

 | University of Basque Country (UPV/EHU) (Biscay, Spain) | MSc.          | May 2016            | Mathematical Modeling, Statistical Analysis and Computation |
 | University of Basque Country (UPV/EHU) (Biscay, Spain) | PhD.  | June 2025      | Applied Mathematics                                         |

-Currently, I am doing a doctoral thesis entitled **Genetic Algorithms Applied to Translational Strategy in MASH.
-Learning from Mouse Models** in which I apply :dna: genetic algorithms :dna: for the selection of MASLD subtypes.
-This procedure could be applied to any disease that is based on metabolic changes.
-This work also has implications in the field of precision medicine.
+I completed a doctoral thesis entitled **Genetic Algorithms Applied to Translational Strategy in MASH: Learning from Mouse Models**, where I applied :dna: genetic algorithms :dna: to identify MASLD subtypes.
+This methodology can be extended to other diseases driven by metabolic changes.
+The work contributes to the advancement of precision medicine by enabling more targeted and effective interventions.

 </details>

 <details>